Asian shares, U.S. stock futures sag on coronavirus, U.S. election worries

 Wall Street's volatility index .VIX, a measure of market expectations in share price swings, rose to 33.35, its highest in almost two months.

-Some market players see that as a sign more investors are wary of the possibility that the election outcome can be contested, possibly leaving markets in limbo for weeks.
+Some market players see that as a sign more investors are wary that the election outcome could be contested, possibly leaving markets in limbo for weeks.

-The safe-haven yen is well supported at 104.42 yen per dollar JPY=, not far from its six-month high of 104 touched last month.
+The safe-haven yen gained 0.2% to 104.22 yen per dollar JPY=, not far from its six-month high of 104 touched last month.

+The yuan eased against the dollar after some banks tweaked a methodology for fixing the yuan’s daily midpoint, a fresh sign that Beijing may be attempting to slow a 6% rally in the Chinese currency since late May.[CNY/]

 Investors also bought back U.S. Treasuries, another safe-haven asset, pushing down their yields.